Start-Up Blog Post 1 - For aspiring entrepreneurs...

 So here’s my story:

-I am opening a children’s book/art production business.
+I am opening a hobby children’s book/art production business.

 I’ve always sketched, painted, and sculpted as a hobby.
 When I became a foster parent to two young children, I had nightly “drawing time” with them after work as a time to connect and relax together.
 I began telling them stories about my two dogs, Rosie and Lucy, and sketching crayon illustrations to go along with the stories.
 That led to me authoring and illustrating my first children’s book, Rosie and Lucy Make a Splash!